 - 11.2.1 The promotion and marketing of existing public transport services to potential residents/employees should form part of the initial 'soft' travel plan measures implemented by developers to ensure that existing services are used as much as possible before new transport infrastructure is proposed.
 This will require careful assessment at the planning application stage to determine whether existing services have enough capacity to accommodate forecast demands.
 The cost of extensions to existing services to meet additional demand due to development will be the responsibility of developers. - 11.2.2 It is anticipated that forecast demand for bus travel will primarily be met through a combination of available capacity on existing services and enhancements/extensions to existing services.
 Where new/improved services are provided by developers these are likely to require revenue subsidy from developers until services become established and financially self-supporting. - 11.2.3 Improvements to bus services may take several forms including extending, increasing or supplementing service /route frequency.
-It is recommended that improvements are coordinated to capture economies of scale Through consultation with existing bus service providers to test the commerciality of (and therefore reduce the subsidy required for) any potential service improvements. - 11.2.4 In respect of the provision of bus services, the majority of the 2021 plan proposed housing development as identified within four main residential areas (Table 14).
-Although both Residential and Employment development sites require servicing by bus transport; it is Residential sites which are most likely to be served without financial support, as a commercial operator may see the potential for a viable service.
-Comments on a settlement-by-settlement basis are provided as follows.
+It is recommended that improvements are coordinated to capture economies of scale Through consultation with existing bus service providers to test the commerciality of (and therefore reduce the subsidy required for) any potential service improvements. - 11.2.4 Although both Residential and Employment development sites require servicing by bus transport; it is Residential sites which are most likely to be served without financial support, as a commercial operator may see the potential for a viable service.
+To encourage sustainable travel behaviour bus services should be implemented prior to development occupation so services are therefore still likely to require early years financial support from developers to achieve modal shift until sufficient patronage is available for a self-sustaining service.

+11.2.5 Comments on a settlement-by-settlement basis are provided as follows.